Actor-director Prathap Pothen passes away following cardiac arrest | Entertainment

 Pothen is survived by his wife and daughter.

+Rajesh condoled the demise and said even though Pothen had acted in numerous movies in many languages, he will always be known for his character in the movie 'Thakara'.

+Ministers V Sivankutty and Antony Raju condoled the death of the actor and said the cinema industry lost a talented artist.

-Pothen also directed the hit film ''Vetri Vizha'' starring Haasan, among his other directorial ventures.
+Pothen also directed the hit Tamil film 'Vetri Vizha' starring Haasan, among his other directorial ventures.

 His films in Tamil include 'Meendum Oru Kathal Kathai', 'Moodupani' and 'Panneer Pushpangal' and he did a myriad of roles including those with negative shades during his career.

-Tributes poured in for the actor, with Malayalam star Prithivraj Sukumaran among those expressing grief over the actor's passing away.
+Tributes poured in for the actor, with Malayalam star Prithviraj Sukumaran among those expressing grief over the filmmaker's passing away.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)